11 Data Structures

 End Sub

-In the example below, we declare an array of integers with 5 elements and populate it with values.
+In Listing 11.5, we declare an array of integers with 5 elements and populate it with values.
 We then loop through the array to access and print each element.

 In this example, we use a For loop to iterate through the array elements.
 The loop starts at the lower bound (1) of the array and continues until the upper bound (5).